slotix/dataflowkit/docs/extractors.md

 ## outerHtml

-outerHtml extracts and returns the HTML of each element of the given selection, as a string.
+outerHtml extracts and returns the HTML of each part of the given selection, as a string.
 If our selection consists of

 ```